MullinsLab/ISDB/doc/Sources.md

     `A/B(C)`, where `A` is number of gaps introduced mapping query to hg, `B` and `C` as above
 note:
     Notes genic/intergenic mapping.

+# Excel database

+The Excel database compiled by Wenjie, Jim, and others is not used as data source for the ISDB, but is a useful example of prior work and point of reference for the datasets involved.

+Pt
+  ~ Ignore this!
+  ~ Patient number, ~sequential with a shared Study prefix (the publication),
+    some duplicate numbering of the same Study value

+Study
+  ~ Patient identifier, usually a combination of publication and published
+    patient ID

+Gerne [sic, Gene]
+  ~ NCBI gene name, LOCNNNNN for an unnamed locus, or NC for Non-Coding

+Total
+  ~ Number of integrations observed in this gene for this person ~ Should be equal to the number of rows for the given (Pt, Study, Gene) tuple ~ Only contains a value in one row set of (Pt, Study, Gene) rows

+Chr
+  ~ Chromosome of integration site (1-22, X, Y)
+  ~ `UP` means "unplaced", such as a scaffold not associated with any chromosome

+IS
+  ~ Nucleotide position of integration site on chromosome

+Chr Orient.
+  ~ Orientation of provirus with respect to chromosome: `+` for forward, `-` for reverse

+Gene Orient.
+  ~ Orientation of provirus with respect to integrated gene: `+` for forward, `-` for reverse

+Multiplicity
+  ~ Number of observed integrations at this (Pt, Study, Gene, Chr, IS)

+UpStream gene
+  ~ Previous gene or named locus heading 5'-wards on the chromosome ~ Should only be present when gene is `NC`

+Downstream gene
+  ~ Next gene or named locus heading 3'-wards on the chromosome ~ Should only be present when gene is `NC`